Hackingzone/airgeddon/README.md

 Below, there is a `docker run` command as example.
 The image is going to be automatically downloaded from Dockerhub and then a Docker container is going to be run.
 It will launch `airgeddon` script automatically inside the container:

-`docker run --rm -ti --name airgeddon --net=host --privileged -v /path/to/somewhere/on/your/host:/io oscarakaelvis/airgeddon`
+`docker run --rm -ti --name airgeddon --net=host --privileged -p 3000:3000 -v /path/to/somewhere/on/your/host:/io oscarakaelvis/airgeddon`

 *Parameters explanation:*